FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Forgot password?=You click here if you forgot your password and want it reset.
 Please adopt an inviting tone to the user.
 Also see how other popular websites (e.g. YouTube) phrase the same question in your language.
 Appears on the "Sign in" page.

-Learn more about Lichess=The title text (what you see when you hover the mouse over) of the "Wiki" link at the footer (bottom) of every page on the website.
+Learn more about Lichess=The mouseover text of the "Wiki" link at the footer (bottom) of every page on the website.

 Rank=This sentence is not currently used on the site, but feel free to translate it.